Queensgate Shopping Centre, New Zealand: Anchor Tenants

 Farmers has a two storey store in the centre of the mall.

-Countdown is on the ground floor of the mall and was rebranded after originally being Woolworths when the mall was redeveloped.
+Woolworths is on the ground floor of the mall, which originally was a Woolworths, prior to rebranding to Countdown, when the mall was redeveloped.
+However in 2025, has since reverted back to Woolworths inline with the company's larger reversion back to the Woolworths brand.

 In October 2017, H&M opened a two storey store, their first in Wellington.